TrajectoryFormer: 3D Object Tracking Transformer with Predictive Trajectory Hypotheses: Experiments

 \textbf{Waymo Open Dataset.} The Waymo Open Dataset comprises 1150 sequences, with 798 training, 202 validation, and 150 testing sequences, and each of which contains 20 seconds of continuous driving data within the range of [-75m, 75m].
 3D labels are provided for three classes, including vehicle, pedestrian and cyclist.

+\textbf{Nuscenes Dataset.} The nuScenes dataset is a large dataets that contains 1000 driving sequences and each sequence spans 20 seconds.
+LiDAR data in nuScenes is provided at 20Hz but 3D labels are only given at 2Hz.
+We evaluate on the two most observed classes: car and pedestrian.

-\textbf{Evaluation Metrics.} We adopt the official evaluation metrics as defined by the Waymo benchmark for comparison.
-MOTA is employed as the primary evaluation metric, which involves three types of errors: false positives (FP), missing objects (Miss), and identity switches (IDS) at each timestamp.
+\textbf{Evaluation Metrics.} We adopt the official evaluation metrics as defined by the Waymo and nuScenes benchmarks for comparison.
+For Waymo, MOTA is employed as the primary evaluation metric, which involves three types of errors: false positives (FP), missing objects (Miss), and identity switches (IDS) at each timestamp.
 Furthermore, the evaluation performance is divided into two difficulty levels: LEVEL 1 and LEVEL 2.
 The former evaluates objects with more than five points, while the latter includes objects with at least one point.
 We use LEVEL 2 as the default performance setting.
+For nuScenes, we follow the official tracking protocol and use AMOTA as the main metric.

-\textbf{Implementation Details.} Similar to previous studies~\cite{simpletrack,immortaltracker,stearns2022spot}, we employ the detection boxes of CenterPoint as inputs for our method.
-The detection results of CenterPoint are pre-processed using an NMS with IoU threshold of 0.7, and score threshold of 0.1.
+\textbf{Implementation Details.} We employ the detection boxes of CenterPoint and MPPNet as inputs for our method.
 During training, we take 4 hypotheses that includes 2 generated hypotheses (1 predicted box and 1 detection box) and 2 augmented hypotheses derived from the generated ones for diverse hypotheses distribution.
-For inference, we specify the number of multiple hypotheses for each history trajectory as 6, comprising 5 predicted boxes and 1 detection box.
+For inference, we specify the number of multiple hypotheses for each history trajectory as 6 (5 predicted boxes and 1 detection box) and 2 ( 1 predicted boxes and 1 detection box) for CenterPoint and MPPNet on Waymo, respectively.
 The detection boxes are associated with the trajectory through a greedy matching algorithm.
 For history trajectory without the matched current frame detection boxes, we pad all-zero boxes to create a hypothesis.
-We set a maximum matching distance of 2m for vehicles, and 0.5m and 1m for pedestrians and cyclists, respectively.
-For hyper-parameters of the network, we set the feature dimension $D=256$, the number of sampling points $L=128$, the lengths of history trajectory $T_h$ and points are 10 and 5, respectively.
+We set a maximum matching distance of 2m, 0.5m and 1m for vehicles, pedestrians and cyclists in Waymo and 2.2m, 2.0m for car and pedestrian in nuScenes, respectively.
+The track-birth confidence threshold varies by detectors and classes.
+For CenterPoint, the track-birth confidence threshold is 0.2 for all classes in nuScenes and it is set to 0.72 for pedestrian and 0.8 for vehicle and cyclist in Waymo.
+For model hyper-parameters, we set the feature dimension $D=256$, the number of sampling points $Y=128$.
 We set the number of iteration blocks to 3 for both point feature encoding process and global-local interaction module.
 For optimization, the network is trained with the ADAM optimizer for 6 epochs with an initial learning rate of 0.001 and a batch size of 4.